aitanarus/pharmafast-andriod-app/README.md

 - [X] Users must login
 - [ ] Users must see available products by categories
 - [ ] Users must see product details
-- [ ] Users must add product to a shopping cart
+- [ ] Users must add products to a shopping cart

 *Should Have*
 - [ ] Users should edit their profile information